-The Following article we descriped the Mathematical Symbols with explantion
+The Following article we descripted the Mathematical Symbols with explanation

 Σ (Sigma): Indicates the sum of a series of terms